 We love showing our Penn State pride.
 At our past tailgates, we’ve had a party bus, DJ, Beaver Stadium tunnel gates, S Zone, satellite TV, PSU inflatables, giant Jenga, stump (amongst other tailgate games), and of course a Joe Pa cutout.
 We also keep a theme for each tailgate, focusing on our opponent or a holiday theme.
 This year we’re looking to defend our title as last year’s Tailgate of the Year champion.

 The first ever Paternoville tailgate was at the 2010 Capital One Bowl in the pouring rain in Florida.
 Since then, we have brought our friendship and tailgates to Alabama, Florida, Ohio, Wisconsin, Philadelphia and New York.
-We started regularly tailgating together last season (2012), the first season after we graduated.
+We started regularly tailgating together two seasons ago in 2012, the first season after we graduated.
 As undergrads, most of us camped out at Gate A for every single game to support the team and scream our hearts out from the front row.